Prime Torsion in the Brauer Group of an Elliptic Curve: is -rational

 and similarly

 The statement follows since $k(E)/[d]^*k(E)$ is generated by $g_P$ and $g_Q$. \end{proof}

 Recall that $\epsilon$ is the composition

-In \cite[Theorem 4.1.1 and the following example]{skorobogatov}, the author proves abstractly that $\epsilon$ induces a split to \cref{Eq:exact sequence on tor[d]Br(E)} using general properties of torsors and the cup-product.
-We will now determine $\epsilon$ explicitly and prove directly that the map induces the desired split.
+In \cite[Theorem 4.1.1 and the following example]{skorobogatov}, the author proves abstractly that $\epsilon$ induces a splitting to (\ref{Eq:exact sequence on tor[d]Br(E)}) using general properties of torsors and the cup-product.
+We will now determine $\epsilon$ explicitly and prove directly that the map induces the desired splitting.

 \begin{prop} On the level of cocycles $\epsilon$ coincides with the map that assigns to a 1-cocycle $f: G_k \rightarrow M$ the 2-cocycle

 \end{prop}

 \begin{proof}The cup-product commutes with $\eta^*$ by \cite[Chapter 2, 8.2]{Bredon:Sheaf-Theory}.
 Consider the following diagram with commutative squares